pangenome/povu/README.md

 ## Name

 The etymology of the name is rooted in profound philosophy 🤔.
 "Povu," is [Kiswahili](https://en.wikipedia.org/wiki/Swahili_language) for "foam."
-Foam, by nature, comprises countless bubbles.
+Foam, by nature, comprises countless flubbles.